dustin-longenecker/magic-eight-ball/README.md

 # magic-eight-ball

-# magic-eight-ball is a simple ruby application demonstrating use of the [Twilio API](https://www.twilio.com/docs/api).
+### magic-eight-ball is a simple ruby application demonstrating use of the [Twilio API](https://www.twilio.com/docs/api).
 Ask a question and enter your phone number.
 Application will then send a randomized response via text message.

-## Steps to use
   * Clone repository
   * Navigate to directory
   * Run `bundle install`